 Library Presevation and Conservation Center staff examine, sample, analyze, document, house, and provide hands on treatment for a wide variety of paper-based circulating and non-circulating UCLA materials.
 All work respects structural, aesthetic, and cultural integrity of items as appropriate.
 We care for a wide range of materials, including circulating and reference volumes, maps, works of art on paper, rare books, archival manuscripts, and architectural drawings.

 In addition, the team provides training for library staff in preservation decision-making, physical care, exhibit preparation, and materials handling.
 Assessment regarding preservation and housing needs is available for existing Library collections as well as those about to be acquired.
 Assessing condition concerns and providing condition reports for materials to be exhibited and digitized is an especially important part of our work.

 Conservation Center staff provide conservation and consultation services for the UCLA Library and services at cost for other UCLA units, regional UC campuses, and non-profit institutions in southern California.

 CONSERVATION TREATMENTS.
 Conservation treatments physically stabilize damaged or aging materials.
 Treatments allow continued access to circulating and non-circulating research collections, as well as prepare materials for safe exhibit and digitization.
 Conservation treatments apply specialized knowledge and techniques to cultural heritage, and involve understanding the physical, aesthetic, and social context of the items created during many time periods and within many cultures.
 Conservation treatments can be carried out on single high priority items, or carried out in batches of similar items.
 Treatments are always performed in consultation with curators and collection managers.
+Treatments include:

 - stabilization and aesthetic reintegration for losses and damage to unbound paper items